-An online title loan gives anyone in cities such as Los Angeles or San Diego the ability to use the equity from their car as collateral or security for a loan.
+An online title loan gives anyone in cities such as San Jose or San Diego the ability to use the equity from their car as collateral or security for a loan.
 Anyone over 18 who owns a vehicle outright can qualify for fast funding.
 When a borrower wants to get a title loan in California, it is important to use a reputable lender with verifiable experience in providing secured loans.

 Although, there are many lenders in California willing to offer title loans, avoid using a broker in larger metro areas like San Francisco and LA County.
 To avoid this, use a lender that you have found through the Internet.
 There are many websites out there that offer loans and brokers are generally competing for your business.
 Title loan amounts are typically standard through the state, and you can often expect the loan amount to be greater than $2,510.
 Lenders may also compete for your business by lowering the interest rate or payoff amount and allowing you to pay the loan early with no penalty.

 When you need a car title loan in the Golden State, you should first see how much money you can get for your vehicle.
 Do not inflate or lie on your loan application.
 Unless it is your last resort, do not borrow more than you can afford.
 It also is important to look at the repayment terms very carefully.
 Do you have a grace period and can you pay the loan off quickly if you cannot?
 If you can, ask if you will be charged a fee to get the loan paid off.
 Most likely, the lender will try to charge a fee.